MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks.md

 ## Import PySparkNetworkSimilarityClass shared notebook

 In this section, you import PySparkNetworkSimilarityClass.py as a shared notebook in Azure Databricks workspace.
-You will run this utility notebook from another notebook later.
+You will run this utility notebook from other notebooks later.

 1. Save **`ns/PySparkNetworkSimilarityClass.py`** in MAG dataset to local drive.